-The rapid growth of public policy analytics has led to some confusion with the traditional field of the public policy analysis.
-It’s important to mention it here, because you’ll find public policy analysis programs that don’t have much to do with data science.
+The rapid growth of public policy analytics has led to some confusion with the traditional field of public policy analysis.
+It’s important to mention it here, because you may find public policy analysis programs that don’t have much to do with data science.

-Public Policy Analysis is an umbrella term that covers the analysis of existing policies (both past & present) and the formulation of new policies & proposals.
+Public Policy Analysis is an umbrella term that covers the analysis of existing policies (both past and present) and the formulation of new policies and proposals.
 Crunching data is part of this process, but public policy makers may also speak with community leaders, assemble historical overviews, devise case studies, debate economic theory, and conduct other forms of qualitative research.

-Public Policy Analytics is a technical field that deals specifically with quantitative research and skills such as statistical/data analysis, survey analysis, assembling & processing big data, model building, predictive analytics, and data visualization.
+Public Policy Analytics is a technical field that deals specifically with quantitative research and skills such as statistical/data analysis, survey analysis, assembling and processing big data, model building, predictive analytics, and data visualization.